greg-raven/Uncommon-Sense/_posts/2020-05-25-a-time-for-choosing.md

 ---
-title: 'A time for choosing'
+title: "A time for choosing"
 layout: post
 categories:
 - liberty